 This means that the government should have in priority overhauled the agricultural sector.
 By improving agricultural productivity it would have directly alleviated poverty by the hundreds of millions (just like in China did in the 1990s).

 But what happened it totally different.
 Governments gave a disproportionate priority to the cities and the services sector (notably banking, insurance, finance, real estate and IT services), thus trying to leapfrog the usual pattern of economic development: from agriculture to manufacture to services (in terms of importance in the economy).

-Economic reforms and causes of poverty in India
+Economic reforms in India

 Manufacturing, when well-handled, can literally provide hundreds of millions of jobs to workers coming from the rural exodus.
 After what you would usually invest in education and bring the emergence of the services sector.
 Right now, at this stage of development the services and especially IT and finance sector typically don’t employ a lot of people.
 Although the tertiary sector (services) represents 50% of India’s GDP, it employs only...
 2 million people!
 So many Indians are quite right to complain that globalization and modernization benefit only the rich.